The Icahn School of Medicine at Mount Sinai (ISMMS) celebrated its 49th Commencement and granted a total 399 degrees during two ceremonies.

 In addition to Dr. Shriver, the Icahn School of Medicine at Mount Sinai awarded Honorary Degrees to: Cecile Richards, Former President, Planned Parenthood Federation of America and Planned Parenthood Action Fund; Cato L. Laurencin, MD, PhD, Director, Raymond and Beverly Sackler Center for Biomedical, Biological, Physical and Engineering Sciences, University of Connecticut; Douglas R. Lowy, MD, Deputy Director, National Cancer Institute, National Institute of Health; and Nora D. Volkow, MD, Director, National Institute on Drug Abuse.

-The 2018 Achievement Awards were presented separately on Thursday, May 10 to outstanding Medical, PhD, and Dual Degree students, followed by a Dean’s reception which was attended by students, parents, faculty, and guests.
-Learn more.
+The 2018 Achievement Awards were presented separately and preceded each commencement ceremony on Thursday, May 10 and Thursday, June 21, respectively.
+The awards were granted to outstanding ISMMS graduates, and was followed by a Dean’s reception which was attended by students, parents, faculty, and guests.
+Download the Master’s Degree and the MD, PhD, and Dual Degree Achievement Ceremony programs.